Silver Reef Property, British Columbia

 Ken McNaughton, M.A.Sc., P.Eng., is the qualified person responsible for the Silver Reef Property and has reviewed, verified and approved the scientific and technical information on this web site relating to the Silver Reef Property.
 Mr. McNaughton is the Chief Exploration Officer, P2 Gold, and is a “Qualified Person” as defined in National Instrument 43-101, Standards of Disclosure for Mineral Projects (“NI 43-101”).

-Under the terms of an option agreement with an arm’s length private vendor, the Company can acquire up to a 70% interest in Silver Reef over a 3-year option period by paying to the vendor:
+Under the terms of an option agreement with an arm’s length private vendor, as amended by an amending agreement, the Company can acquire up to a 70% interest in Silver Reef over a 5-year option period by paying to the vendor:

 - $50,000 (paid) and 200,000 shares (issued) in its capital on the signing of the option agreement;

-The Company is also required to incur exploration expenditures of $250,000.00 before the first anniversary of the agreement, $750,000.00 of cumulative exploration expenditures by the second anniversary of the agreement and $2 million of cumulative exploration expenditures by the third anniversary of the agreement.
+The Company is also required to incur exploration expenditures of $250,000 (incurred) before the first anniversary of the agreement, $750,000 (incurred) of cumulative exploration expenditures by the second anniversary of the agreement and $2 million of cumulative exploration expenditures by September 30, 2024.

 Following exercise of the option, the Company has the right for a period of 120 days to acquire the remaining 30% interest in Silver Reef, for a 100% total interest, on payment of $7.5 million of which up to $4 million may be paid in shares of the Company at its election.
 If the Company elects to not purchase the remaining 30% interest, the Company and the vendor shall form a joint venture, with the Company appointed the operator.
 During the first 3 years of the joint venture, the Company will fund the vendor's participating interest in the joint venture.
 If the vendor fails to sell its interest in the joint venture during such 3-year period, the vendor’s interest will convert to a 3% net smelter returns royalty, provided that the Company will have the opportunity to purchase the vendor’s interest prior to such conversion for $7.5 million.